Generalized saturation game: Paths vs stars

 To be able to formulate Max's strategy showing the lower bound in Theorem \ref{pathstars} (1), we need some definitions and some preliminary lemmas.
 We say that the component $C$ of a graph $G$ is \textit{Hamiltonian} if $|V(C)|\le 2$ or $C$ contains a Hamiltonian cycle.
 For an $n$-vertex $F$-free graph $G_n$, in the Max/Mini-start $(G_n,F)$-game the two players claim edges of $E(K_n)\setminus E(G_n)$ alternately such that the claimed edges together with the edge set $E(G_n)$ stays $F$-free.

-\begin{lem} Suppose $G_n$ contains a component $C$ and a vertex $v\in V(C)$ such that $C\setminus \{v\}$ has at least three components $C_1,C_2,C_3$ with $C_i\cup \{v\}$ containing a path of length $t$.
+\begin{lem} Suppose $G_n$ contains a component $C$ and a vertex $v\in V(C)$ such that $C\setminus \{v\}$ has at least three components $C_1,C_2,C_3$ with $C_i\cup \{v\}$ containing a path of length $t$ that ends in $v$.
 Suppose the number of Hamiltonian components of $G_n$ of size at most $t$ is $T$.
 Then Max in the Mini-start $(G_n,P_j)$-game can achieve that $v$ has degree at least $T/3$ at the end of the game. \end{lem}

 \begin{proof} Let $K^1,K^2,\dots,K^{m_i}$ be those Hamiltonian components of $G_n$ of size at most $t$ to which no adjacent edges have been played by either of the players before Max's move in round $i$.
-We claim that in his next move, Max can join any vertex $u$ of the largest $K^h$ to $v$.
+We claim that in his next move, Max can join any vertex $u$ of a largest $K^h$ to $v$.
 As Mini can touch at most two components per round, if we can prove the above claim, then the statement of the lemma follows.

 We prove the following statement by induction on the number of rounds passed: after Max's move, if $C^i$ denotes the component containing $v$ of the game graph after round $i$, then there are at least three components $C'$ of $C^i\setminus \{v\}$ such that $C'\cup \{v\}$ contains a path ending in $v$ that has strictly more vertices than any $K^j$.
 This is certainly true at the beginning of the game as this is the assumption of the lemma.
 So suppose the statement is true after round $i$.
-Then Mini can play an edge that keeps the game graph $P_j$-free and after her move, there are at least two components of $C^i \setminus \{v\}$ that together with $v$ contain a path ending in $v$ of length longer than a largest Hamiltonian component $K^h$.
-Now Max tries to play an edge $vw$ with $w\in K^h$.
-We need to show that the game graph remains $P_j$-free.
+Then Mini can play an edge that keeps the game graph $P_j$-free and after her move, there are at least two components of $C^i \setminus \{v\}$ that together with $v$ contain a path ending in $v$ with strictly more vertices than a largest Hamiltonian component $K^h$.

+Now Max plays an edge $vu$ with $u\in K^h$, and we need to show that the game graph remains $P_j$-free.
 Suppose not.
-Then a copy of $P_j$ is created that uses $vw$ and possibly some part of a Hamiltonian path in $K^h$.
+Then a copy of $P_j$ is created that uses $vu$ and possibly some part of a Hamiltonian path in $K^h$.
 Observe that $P_j$ can use at most one other component of $C^i\setminus \{v\}$, so the part of the copy of $P_j$ on the Hamiltonian path on $K^h$ can be replaced with the path on the non-used component ending in $v$.
 This is another copy of $P_j$ that was already present after Mini's move.
+Hence, Max can play as described.

-This contradiction completes the proof of the lemma. \end{proof}
+That move of Max adds the third component containing a path ending in $v$, with strictly more vertices than any $K^j$.
+This concludes the inductive step, and the proof of the lemma. \end{proof}